buildpacks/docs/content/docs/for-app-developers/how-to/build-inputs/use-cache-image.md

 > **NOTE:**  Please omit `--network host` if you are using a remote registry like Dockerhub or on Windows.

-Now we may inspect both the application image, and the cache image by pulling them -
+Now we may inspect both the app image, and the cache image by pulling them -

-Let's inspect the application image first -
+Let's inspect the app image first -

 ```
 docker pull localhost:5000/buildpack-examples/cache-image-example